-If you've been thinking about forming your own LLC (limited liability company) in the state of Oklahoma, you're probably wondering what steps you'll need to take and how much it will cost.
-Even if you're already aware of the benefits of forming this type of business entity, it's a good idea to do your research and make sure that starting an Oklahoma LLC is the right move for you.
+If you've been thinking about forming your own LLC (limited liability company) in Oklahoma, you're probably wondering how to do it and how much it will cost.
+Even if you're already aware of the benefits of forming this type of business entity, it's a good idea to understand the specific rules for creating an LLC in Oklahoma.
+Follow our step-by-step guide to set up your new business as an Oklahoma LLC.

-You'll have to come up with a name for your LLC that represents your products and services but also complies with the state LLC laws.
+You'll have to create a name for your LLC that represents your products and services but also complies with the state's LLC laws.
 Note that, under the laws of Oklahoma, your LLC name must be distinguishable from all other business names on record with the Secretary of State.
-This means your name can't be too similar to a name someone else has already registered or reserved in Oklahoma.
+This means your name isn't too similar to a name someone else has already registered or reserved in Oklahoma.
 How would you know that a name isn't available?
 You have to check the Oklahoma Business Name Database for name availability.
-If a name you like isn't available, you need to choose a different name for your LLC.
+If a name isn't available, you need to choose a different name for your LLC.

-Also, note that your LLC name must include one of the following terms, phrases, or abbreviations:
+Also, note that your Oklahoma LLC name must include one of the following terms, phrases, or abbreviations:

 - Limited Liability Company

 Once you determine your LLC name is available in Oklahoma, there are additional steps to avoid trademark infringement and to protect your name from competitors.

 - Research Your LLC Business Name.
 It is best if you also look up the name on the internet.
 You don't want to pick a name already used by another business or trademark.
 Use a search engine to check if the name is a registered domain name.
 You can also check the United States Patent and Trademark Office (USPTO) for trademark registrations of the name.
 The USPTO has a trademark database of registered trademarks in the U.S.